duckysmacky/pasteshelf/README.md

 ## About

-This is mostly just a _practice project_ / _project for portfolio_ to show off my Java and Spring Boot skills and get some hands-on practice on working with REST APIs and Databases.
+This is mostly just a _practice project_ / _project for portfolio_ to show off my Java and Spring Boot skills and get some hands-on practice on working with REST APIs and databases.
 Do mind that this is my first ever Java project which fully utilizes Spring Boot's ecosystem and features, so not all the things are as perfect as they can be.

 For now Pasteshelf serves just as a simple Pastebin clone, allowing to register accounts and create different "pastes" associated with each user to store text.
 After creating an account, users can create different pastes to store and share text.
-Each paste has its own **hash** by which it is later identified, it is generated upon creation.
+Each paste has its own **hash-id** which is generated upon creation and used to identify a specific paste.
 Anyone can access and read a paste's data, but only authorized users can create new ones.

-All the API documentation will be later added to project's wiki
+All the API documentation will be **later added to project's wiki**

 ## Installation and running

 First you have to clone the project locally.
 Then, there are two ways to run Pasteshelf: local build or via Docker

 The project requires a correctly set up `.env` file with database and port details.
-There is a `.env.example` file to help you setup your own `.env` file.
+There is a `.env.example` file to help you set up your own `.env` file.

 ### Local build